MarkoM71/Memory-Card-Game/README.md

 -STEP ONE
 A Board is rendered, with the cards turned over.
 There are 12 Cards.
     There are 6 items items.
-The computer goes through the array of items and randonmly populates 2 areas of the board with the same item.

-    The first item it utilizes, a function randomly chooses one of the squares in the board, then it randomly chooses the 2nd square for the item among the remaining squares.

-    //Can I store the pictures of items in the variables, then the variables in an array, then radomly select squares
+There is an array of 12, with duplicates of each of the items.
+An algorithm goes through the array and creates a randomly popluated 2nd array.

 -STEP TWO
 The user selects one card, by clicking on it.
 The card turns over, and stays that way.